Skip to content

 Feed each newly discovered prompt injection class straight from red teaming into adversarial fine-tuning, shipping a hardened agent checkpoint before the attack spreads.

-Prompt injection resilience is not a static property.
-As attackers or your own automated red teamers discover new attack strategies, defenses that were effective yesterday become obsolete.
-System-level mitigations (confirmation gates, narrow permissions, filtered inputs) address known attack patterns; they do not adapt as attack strategies evolve.
+Prompt injection resilience is not a fixed property.
+As attackers or your own automated red teamers find new attack strategies, defenses that worked yesterday stop working.
+System-level mitigations such as confirmation gates, narrow permissions, and filtered inputs cover known attack patterns.
+They do not adapt as attack strategies change.

-Model-level hardening — updating the agent's weights to resist novel attacks — provides resilience that adapts with the threat.
+Model-level hardening updates the agent's weights to resist new attacks, so resilience adapts with the threat.
 [Source: Hardening Atlas Against Prompt Injection]

-OpenAI's Atlas team implements a tight discovery-to-checkpoint cycle:
+OpenAI's Atlas team runs a tight discovery-to-checkpoint cycle:

-1. Automated red teamer discovers a new attack class
+1. An automated red teamer finds a new attack class.

-2. Successful attack traces are immediately fed into adversarial fine-tuning of the defender model
+2. The team feeds successful attack traces straight into adversarial fine-tuning of the defender model.

-3. Training examples prioritize attacks the current checkpoint fails against — compute focuses on the frontier of the defense gap, not problems already solved
+3. Training examples prioritize attacks the current checkpoint fails against, so compute focuses on the defense gap rather than problems already solved.

-4. A new hardened checkpoint is deployed before the novel attack class can be weaponized in the wild [Source: Hardening Atlas Against Prompt Injection]
+4. The team deploys a new hardened checkpoint before the new attack class spreads in the wild.
+[Source: Hardening Atlas Against Prompt Injection]

 Focus adversarial training on: